💼

 Vendor Registration

-Vendor registration is the process of registering your company with large entities (like Aramco, Thames Freeport, SABIC) to be eligible for their tenders.
+is the process of registering your company with large UK enterprises (like NHS trusts, major utility networks, Thames Freeport, or tier-1 contractors) to be eligible for their tenders.

-Yes, you generally need a valid CR and UK Business License to complete vendor qualification for major UK projects.
+Yes, you generally need active Companies House registration, a registered office address, and relevant tax registrations (like VAT) to complete vendor qualification for major UK projects.

 🛂